OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-variables.md

 position: 60
 ---

-The Configuration Variables feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define your [deployment process](/docs/deployment-process/index.md).
+The Configuration Variables feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 This feature can be enabled for package deploy steps.